 At the School of Sociology and Social Policy you can:

 - participate in the British Council's Language Assistants programme, if you speak an appropriate second language.
 These placements are usually 6 or 12 months in length.
-For further information about this work placement option, including eligibility and details on applying, visit the British Council website.
+For further information about this year abroad option, including eligibility and details on applying visit the British Council website.